Earth's Infrared Background: A Physics-Based Null Hypothesis for the Global-Scale Subannual Variability of Outgoing Longwave Radiation: Estimating the model parameters from observations

-In the context of the stochastic model used here, $\tau_{0}$ provides an upper bound on the temporal decorrelation, with an effective e-folding scale $\tau_{l} = \tau_{0} / [1 + \lambda_{0}^{2} l (l+1) / a^{2}]$ as implied by Eq.~(\ref{eq:ebcm-solutions-a}).
+In the context of the stochastic model used here, $\tau_{0}$ provides an upper bound on the temporal decorrelation.
+The estimated value is similar to those obtained in the Tropics by~\citet{hendon2008some} assuming a red noise process in time, between 3 days at low zonal wavenumbers and 1 at high wavenumber.
+It is also in the ballpark of the 4 day decorrelation time used in the stochastic model of~\citet{hottovy2015spatiotemporal}.
+While not strictly comparable, the common insight that stems from both these works in the Tropics and the present global scale analysis is that OLR decorrelates on intermediate time scales, between fast convection at small spatial scales and slower linear damping at large scales~\cite{Holton1972, Sardeshmukh1984, Lin2008, Romps2014, shamir2023matsuno}.
+The effective temporal decorrelation has an $l$-dependent e-folding scale $\tau_{l} = \tau_{0} / [1 + \lambda_{0}^{2} l (l+1) / a^{2}]$, as implied by Eq.~(\ref{eq:ebcm-solutions-a}).
 At $l=0$, the temporal decorrelation is at the lower limit of synoptic-scale weather, typically taken as 2~days.
-As a rule of thumb, the upper limit of meso-scale weather is often taken to be 1000~km and 1~day.
-Indeed, consistent with this heuristic definition, the temporal decorrelation of the $\mathcal{E}$BCM at $l=20$ ($9^{\circ}$, about 1000~km) is 22 hours.
-Alternatively, considering also the angular power spectrum (Fig.~\ref{fig:fig02}), a less arbitrary definition of the transition between synoptic and meso-scale weather could be the inflection point at $l=16$ ($11.25^{\circ}$, about 1250~km), where the temporal decorrelation is 28 hours.
-If so, the above results imply that the damping mechanism is dominated by linear relaxation at synoptic-scales and diffusion at meso-scales.
-Finally, the decorrelation time at $l=72$ ($2.5^{\circ}$) is 3 hours.
-By assumption, the temporal correlation of the forcing is much shorter than that of the response.
-Therefore, allowing for sufficient scale separation between the two, the most plausible origins of the former are gravity wave braking, small-scale convection, small-scale water vapor fluctuations, or instability associated with small-scale atmospheric turbulence.
+At $l=20$ (about 1000~km), the decorrelation is 22~hours, at the upper limit of meso-scale weather, typically taken as 1~days and 1000~km.
+Finally, at $l=72$ (about 300~km), the decorrelation is 3~hours, at the lower limit of meso-scale weather.
+This last value is important since, by assumption, the temporal correlation of the forcing is much shorter than that of the response.
+Therefore, the forcing mechanism(s) must decorrelate faster than meso-scale weather, to allow for sufficient scale separation between the two.